Day 1 UK/Hanoi

 We're flying to Siem Reap in neighbouring Cambodia today, where on arrival we'll begin our discovery of the iconic temples of Angkor.
 Considered the jewel in its crown, the pink sandstone temple of Banteay Srei is our first stop.
 After admiring its intricately carved walls we'll move on to the temple of Banteay Samre, and then the magnificent Angkor Wat.
 This huge three-tiered pyramid rises 65 metres from the ground and is topped by five lotus flower-shaped towers.

-What better way to end the day than by enjoying spectacular views at sunset from the top of the Pre Rup Temple.
+What better way to end the day than by enjoying spectacular views at sunset from the top of the Phnom Bakheng Temple.

 Day 13 Siem Reap